carline-sh/100-days-of-code/README.md

 ## Day 12

-### Tailwindcss Explainer
+### TailwindCss Explainer

-I felt so overwhelmed when I studied Tailwindcss docs that I decided to make myself an explainer.
+I felt so overwhelmed when I studied TailwindCss docs that I decided to make myself an explainer.
 Not as much in depth as the original docs but explaining the concepts I seem to use most often.

 I used TanstackRouter again today, I feel like I'm getting the hang of routes.